How to Choose the Right Tint for Your Property

 Description: This type of film uses a dye to absorb solar heat.

-Cons: May fade over time and provide less heat rejection compared to other types.
+Cons: May fade over time & provide less heat rejection compared to other types.

 Nano-Ceramic Window Film